cloudnativedemo/liberty-mcp-server/README.md

 - Java 17 or later
 - Maven 3.8.1 or later
-- [Ollama](https://ollama.ai/) for local LLM support (running on port 11434)
+- [OpenAI API Key](https://platform.openai.com/api-keys) or [Ollama](https://ollama.ai/) for local LLM support
-   - By default, the `gpt-oss:20b` model is used.
-Other models can be specified via the `quarkus.langchain4j.ollama.chat-model.model-id` property in `mcp-client/src/main/resources/application.properties`
+   - Ollama is the default.
+Refer to `mcp-client/README.md` for more details.

 ## Getting Started